Review & Rating

 Italia sells three faucet brands: Brienza, Fontaine and Italia.
 Italia is identified as the company's "flagship" brand, but it may be in the process of being phased out.
 We found only one "flagship" Italia faucet in the company's current online product list.
 All the others were marked "sold out".

 Italia acquired the Fontaine brand in 2013 upon the demise of

 In its acquisition announcement Italia indicated that it had acquired only the Fontaine name and would not be responsible for warranty claims on Fontaine faucets formerly sold by FSA Imports.
 Nor has it undertaken to stock replacement parts for these older faucets.
 So, FSA Fontaine faucets are orphaned, without warranty or parts support.

 This is a concern with start-up companies like FSA and Italia.
 Most start-ups fail within ten years, and faucet companies are no exception.
 Italia may be one of the lucky few that go on to find a niche in the highly competitive North American faucet market, but if it does not then any possibility of future warranty or parts support dies with the company.
-(See the sidebar "The End of the Asia Marketeer" for more information.)

 The faucets sold by Italia as Fontaine faucets are not the same faucets formerly sold by FSA Imports.
 The FSA faucets were made by Italia does not get any of its faucets from Lota.
 Italia still maintains the old Fontaine website, but it is now nothing more than a stub directing viewers to Italia's website.